Rate this page:

 Select the installation to upgrade by using the arrow keys, and then press the enter key to upgrade the version of the app installed.

 Make sure to repeat these steps for each installation listed for the site that you're upgrading.
-After completing these steps, your app will now run with the implemented updates.
+After completing these steps, your app is now running with the new updates.

 Rate this page: